Bealby/grandpas-pocket-watch-shop/README.md

-- For larger devices the features displayed and their functionality will mainly remain the same except that the category names will be displayed - `Pocket Watches`, `Parts` and `Tools` - and when clicked a dropdown menu will display all products within that category.
+- For larger devices the features displayed and their functionality will mainly remain the same except that the category names will be displayed - `Pocket Watches`, `Parts`, `Tools` and `Services` - and when clicked a dropdown menu will display all the categories accordingly.

 - The search bar will move to the main header and displayed centrally between the logo and icons.